Tom Harmon, my first city editor at the Albuquerque Journal, and the late Gov. Bruce King are two of my favorite New Mexicans.

 “All I know is that Feb.
 6, 1978, was the end of my wandering, and the beginning of a great ride on a rollercoaster that barely exists anymore.
 We were all lucky to catch a ride, back in the heyday of smoky newsrooms!”

-I agree that Belshaw is a fine guy, although by the time I got to the old Journal newsroom downtown, on the windowless 2nd floor of the building at 7th and Silver, he had everyone’s dream job of metro columnist.
+I agree that Belshaw is a fine guy, although by the time I got to the old Journal newsroom downtown, on the windowless 2nd floor of the building at 7th and Silver, he had everyone’s dream job of metro columnist and I was among the jealous.
 I don’t know how much Belshaw had to deal with the higher ups, but it seemed to me that Harmon, as city editor, often was confronted with the classic mid-level editor’s dilemma: “Tyranny above, mutiny below.”

 King’s way of signaling to reporters that a veto was likely was to drawl, “Well, we’re gonna take a good, long look at that one.”
 Much easier to read than the poker-faced Belshaw — this is New Mexico, after all, not Belshaw’s gritty Chicago — King also would give you a grin and the wink of an eye.